Sunbeamstress/Blackbirds/Design Document.md

    In practice the players can decide how they want to talk.
 It's up to us to build a world in which they want to do it the "correct" way - and if not, that's just fine.

-* Music is unique to the game, but is depicated in a way that a player in today's society can understand - music might be performed in a tavern full of smelly peasants and the odd knight, but it's played on a modern-looking guitar, and might even include a drummer.
+* Music is unique to the game, but is depicted in a way that a player in today's society can understand - music might be performed in a tavern full of smelly peasants and the odd knight, but it's played on a modern-looking guitar, and might even include a drummer.
 That said, there are just as many people classically trained on harpsichords or shamisens.

 * Language is used in another context: to speak directly to the player, and subliminally enforce the fantasy aspects of the world.
 If we were to simply go "you live in a castle and wear t-shirts" this setting would be a failure.
 It has to be immersive.